Coronavirus Disease 2019 (COVID-19) FAQs

 Q: If our college remains closed and we miss post-testing, how should we handle this?

 You should post-test as soon as your program reopens.
-The ICCB will provide more guidance as it receives additional guidance from the U.S. Department of Education.
+We will provide more guidance as the ICCB receives additional guidance from the Department of Education.

 Q: Is it possible to do cross campus collaboration for our ICAPS students so that they do not get behind in their coursework?